 - Jennings is using “fairytale logic” and also fairytale archetypes.
 Mothers are often dead.
 The boy main character is most often reminiscent of the underdog third son.
 Virtue is richly rewarded by some unseen force.

-- Oftentimes the Battle sequence is a prearranged competition (“Birdman”, “Wunderpants”, “Little Squirt”) in which boys battle for prestige and dominance.
+- Oftentimes the Battle sequence is a prearranged competition (“Birdman”, “Wunderpants”, “Little Squirt”) in which boys big struggle for prestige and dominance.
 The underdog will win after previously stumbling upon some magic.
 It might be a speech in front of the class rather than a competition (“Without A Shirt”), but the story structure is the same.

 - Ticking clocks come in various forms, but Jennings likes to make use of a magical piece of equipment which only lasts for a certain number of times or a certain length of time.
 (Super glue which only sticks for two hours; a lie detector that only works seven times.)
 This, too, is from fairytales.
 A genie grants three wishes, etc.

 - If a ghost is going to appear, often there’s a character who appears first to explain the backstory of the ghost.
 (The police officer in “A Good Tip For Ghosts”, the annoying girl classmate in “Cracking Up”.)
 This utilises the trick of having characters talk about an intriguing character before that character appears on the scene.